 Imaging studies have shown that dopamine is highly linked to cravings in the brain.
 Specifically looking at cocaine addiction, there is clinical evidence that the brain will ‘light up’ with neuro-activity when exposed to cues such as drug paraphernalia.
 By using medications that impact dopamine in the brain, it is possible to modulate cravings to some extent.
 The role of dopamine in addiction is crucial, and distortions in dopamine pathways can lead to continued drug use.
 For opioid, alcohol and nicotine addictions, we have strong medications that decrease cravings and we can use those meds along with coping skills approaches to treat your cravings.

 A common finding from clinical studies that researched buprenorphine was its efficacy at reducing cravings.
 The partial-opioid quality of buprenorphine seems to satisfy this burning desire of the brain such that cravings tend to be minimal.
-If you are maintained on buprenorphine and continue to have strong cravings, talk to your doctor about increasing your maintenance dose.
+If you have strong cravings during buprenorphine maintenance, talk to your doctor about increasing your maintenance dose.
 We will often prescribe a maintenance dose up to a maximum of 16mg daily until cravings are well managed.
-There is some data that doses of buprenorphine greater than 16mg per day offer diminishing returns for craving reduction, so a 16mg dose target is often used.
+There is some data that doses of buprenorphine greater than 16mg per day offer diminishing returns for craving reduction, so you may get a targeted 16mg dose.

 Abstinence medications such as injectable naltrexone also seem to reduce cravings, but this may be through a different mechanism.
 The naltrexone medication does not technically ‘satisfy’ the opioid center in the brain as does buprenorphine.
 Instead, there is something psychological occurring.
 When a person is ‘blocked out’ from using opioids and does not really have access, cravings tend to subside.
 The inverse of this is also true.
 If an alcoholic buys a tavern and spends a lot of time around alcohol, cravings to drink can be so strong that the person just caves and relapses.
 We care about substance access in early recovery.